DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 ### Testing Function
 ---
-Before taking a more in-depth look at the individual components of the `select_variables()` function, I first wanted to show a few examples of its usage using common practice datasets.
+Before taking a more in-depth look at the individual components of the `select_variables()` function, I first wanted to show a few examples of using it with common practice datasets.

 In the `diamonds` dataset, all of the independent predictor variables were strongly correlated with each other.
 The hypothesis tests for all of the combinations involving categorical variables resulted in a p-value of less than 0.05, indicating they were likely correlated.
 Two of the independent variables, `depth` and `table`, were dropped because they had a correlation of less than 0.4 with the dependent variable, `price`.
 The best variable to use for predicting `price` was determined to be the `carat` variable.